Location awareness: Infrastructure

 While governments have created global systems for computing locations, independent localized systems exist at scales ranging from one building to sub-national regions.

 Local

 Such solutions may apply concepts of real-time locating system (RTLS) and wireless personal area network (WPAN), wireless LAN or DECT, with results in proprietary terms of floor plans or room numbers.
 Local systems degrade as distance from the locality increases.
 Applications include the automatic reconfiguration of a computing device to suit the location in which it is currently being used.

 Regional

 This approach uses for example mobile phone systems, such as 3GPP, GSM or LTE, typically returning information in standardized coordinates as with WGS84 in standardized formats such as National Marine Electronics Association (NMEA) for outdoor usage or in symbolic coordinates referring to street addresses.

 Global

 This approach relies on global navigation satellite system (GNSS) technology generally adopting WGS84 and NMEA.
-Applications include avalanche rescue or emergency and mountain rescue as well as with search and rescue, (SAR) and combat search and rescue (CSAR).
+Applications include avalanche rescue or emergency and mountain rescue as well as UAVs which are commonly used in search and rescue, (SAR) and combat search and rescue (CSAR).